-Non-standard entry criteria and programme specific requirements entry procedure.
+Non-standard entry criteria and programme specific requirements

+Applicants who do not have the academic entry requirements but can demonstrate they have relevant experience are also eligible for entry under the University's non-standard entry procedure.
 Such applicants will be invited to attend an interview and must be able to demonstrate the ability to cope with, and benefit from, the demands of the programme.